shtrausslearning/Deep-Learning-Projects/PyTorch/classifier_template/readme.md

 #### Binary Classification Example

-- We'll be utilising a <code>simple dataset, containing two classes
+- We'll be utilising a simple dataset, containing two classes
 - Our problem will be a <code>binary</code> classification problem